 This is a common test used to diagnose multiple myeloma.
 Your doctor will remove a piece of bone marrow or take a sample of cells from your body and check it in a lab under a microscope for signs of cancer.
 These types of biopsies are most often used to help diagnose multiple myeloma:

 - Bone marrow biopsy: The doctor will numb the top of your rear hip bone and remove a splinter of bone marrow tissue.
-He’ll look at the size and shape of the cells, how they’re arranged, how many there are to determine if myeloma cells are present.
+They’ll look at the size and shape of the cells, how they’re arranged, how many there are to determine if myeloma cells are present.

 Bone marrow aspiration: The doctor will numb the top of your rear hipbone and use a needle to take a sample of liquid bone marrow.
-She may request other tests on the aspirated liquid, such as:
+They may request other tests on the aspirated liquid, such as:

 - Immunohistochemistry: This test treats cells from the biopsy with a special protein so they’ll change color.
 This helps identify myeloma cells.